McPcholkin/motion-formula/docs/README.rst

 ``motion.mask.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This state will remove the mask file and has a depency on ``motion.service.clean`` via include list.
+This state will remove the mask file.

 ``motion.exposition``